Vegan Chocolate Fairy Cakes

 Yes!
 These freeze very well in airtight containers.
 You can freeze them for up to 2 months.
 When you’re ready to eat them, transfer them from the airtight container to a plate or wire rack and let them sit at room temperature until they’ve full thawed.
 This should only take around an hour or so.

 I hope you like the recipe!
 If you make it at home yourself, please let me know how it goes by leaving a rating and/or comment below.
+Check out my round-up of vegan chocolate cake recipes if you want more.
 Happy baking! xo

 Vegan Chocolate Fairy Cakes